Jesse-Mendoza/Simple-Pen-Test/README.md

 # Simple-Pen-Test

 A simulated penetration test against a CEO's workstation at GoodCorp Inc.

-The CEO claims to have passwords that are long and complex and therefore unhackable.

 # Tasks
-Gain access to the CEO's computer and using a Meterpreter session to search for two files that contain the following strings: recipe seceretfile

 Perform a service and version scan using Nmap to determine which services are up and running.

+Gain access to the CEO's computer and using a Meterpreter session to search for two files that contain the following strings:
+  • recipe
+  • seceretfile

 # Scope